 A detailed business case for a redefined National Aquarium will be presented to central government towards the end of 2019.
-If all goes to plan, Napier could have a new $51 million aquarium in 2023/24.
+This will identify the costs and the benefits.
+If all goes well, Napier could have a new aquarium sometime around 2025.

 The expansion of the aquarium is known as Project Shapeshifter: Redefining our National Aquarium.
 This name is emblematic of Māui – the ‘shapeshifter’ and great East Polynesian ancestor-explorer of the Pacific Ocean.
 Our challenge is to be bold and adventurous like Māui – to be a shapeshifter and game-changer.